Skip to content

 What is social anxiety?

-It’s not unusual for us to feel shy or nervous at times, and many people feel anxious in settings such as parties, social gatherings, or while giving a speech.
-Social anxiety is more than this type of nervousness – it can feel intense, overwhelming, and can have an impact on our daily lives.
+Feeling shy or nervous isn't uncommon, especially at parties, social gatherings, or while giving a speech.
+Social anxiety is more than this type of nervousness, and can have an impact on our lives.

 Read article